 "I got a call from a dad, and I was terrified he was going to yell at me," Pohjankoski said.
 "But he told me, 'Thank you!
 I'm pretty sure you saved my son's life.'
 I wanted to know what he meant, and he told me that his son was a bit lost in his life and then he just started vanishing somewhere.
 He was worried about where he was, but later he found out that he was hanging around at the disc golf course.
 That way he got friends, had a good time, and now he's a proper adult with a good life."

-Those interested can learn a bit more about Kippis in the video below:
+Those interested see a bit more of Kippis in the video below:

 What's It Like to Play at Kippasuo Pro DiscGolfPark?